kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 10 PRIOR ACTION
 ![](/40%20Principles/resources/10%20PRIOR%20ACTION.png)
 ## Strategies and Recommendations
-- If your system or process experiences harmful influence of its supersystem, create preliminary conditions that will prevent the system from influence of those harmful factors.
+- If your system or process experiences the harmful influence of its supersystem, create preliminary conditions that will prevent the system from the influence of those harmful factors.
-- If your system or process is going to be changed in a certain moment of time but such a change is difficult to achieve exactly when needed, perform the required change of the system/object (fully or partially) in advance.
+- If your system or process is going to be changed in a certain moment but such a change is difficult to achieve exactly when needed, perform the required change of the system/object (fully or partially) in advance.
 - Prearrange different parts of your system or process activities in such a way that they can be “assembled” right where and when it becomes necessary but not before.
 ### Examples
 - Serverless tasks prewarm
 - Cache prewarm
 - Prefetch resources
-- Server Side Rendering
+- Server-Side Rendering
 - Denormalization

 ## 11 BEFOREHAND CUSHIONING